math-nazario/taskly/README.md

 - Edit and delete tasks
 - Mark tasks as completed

-### Medium Priority ✅ Done
-- Add due dates
-- Add priorities

-### Low Priority ⏳ Next
+### Medium Priority ⏳ Next
-- Task cards with icons and better styling
+- Task cards with richer UI (icons, better styling)
-- Animations and improved Material components
+- Animations and transitions for improved UX

+### Future Ideas 💡
+- Cloud sync with API backend
+- Notifications and reminders
+- Search and filtering improvements